 Part 4: Using the Dog Dematting Comb!

 A dog dematting comb should be used when you have tried all of the above.
 Most matted areas will come out with a bit of manual work.
-Some are just to much and no matter how much you try, they just wont budge.
-Dog dematting combs have a long metal rake like brush which is specially designed for matted hair.
+Some are just too much and no matter how much you try, they just won’t budge.
+Dog dematting combs have a long metal rake-like brush that is specially designed for matted hair.

 There are many different dog dematting combs on Amazon and you should look out for a comb that is made with solid materials and be extremely comfortable when using.
-Dematting a dogs fur can take quite some time and without the comfort you can end up in a little pain yourself.
+Dematting a dog’s fur can take quite some time and without comfort, you can end up in a little pain yourself.

 Best Dog Dematting Comb

-Morpilots dog dematting comb has a double sided comb with either 12 or 23 teeth depending on the size of your dogs knots.
-The handled provides a superb grip and comfort for you which helps keep your dog comfortable also as you will not rush.
+Morepilots dog dematting comb has a double-sided comb with either 12 or 23 teeth depending on the size of your dog’s knots.
+The handle provides a superb grip and comfort for you which helps keep your dog comfortable also as you will not rush.

 Comb Them or Cut Them?

-Combing out your dogs matted hair vs cutting them out is always a question asked by many dog owners.
+Combing out your dog’s matted hair vs cutting them out is always a question asked by many dog owners.
 Preferably, you should comb them out.
 Cutting them out is a very last resort after exploring all options.
-This can be potentially dangerous to your dog as it leaves skin exposed and could cause skin irritations.
-However, spend the time bonding with your dog whilst using your dog dematting comb and gently releasing any matted areas.
-The tools we have provided above are easy to use and will help quickly eradicate any matted areas in your dogs fur.
+This can be potentially dangerous to your dog as it leaves the skin exposed and could cause skin irritations.
+However, spend the time bonding with your dog whilst using your dog’s dematting comb and gently releasing any matted areas.
+The tools we have provided above are easy to use and will help quickly eradicate any matted areas in your dog’s fur.